 Keynesian economics is a theory that says the government should increase demand to boost growth.
 Keynesians believe that consumer demand is the primary driving force in an economy.
 As a result, the theory supports the expansionary fiscal policy.
 Its main tools are government spending on infrastructure, unemployment benefits, and education.
 A drawback is that overdoing Keynesian policies increases inflation.

 The British economist John Maynard Keynes developed this theory in the 1930s.
 The Great Depression had defied all prior attempts to end it.
-President Roosevelt used Keynesian economics to build his famous New Deal program.
-In his first 100 days in office, FDR increased the debt by $4 billion to create 16 new agencies and laws.
+President Franklin D. Roosevelt used Keynesian economics to build his famous New Deal program.
+In his first 100 days in office, FDR increased the debt by $3 billion to create 15 new agencies and laws.
 For example, the Works Progress Administration put 8.5 million people to work.
 The Civil Works Administration created four million new construction jobs.

-But in recent years, politicians have used it even during the expansionary phase.
+Keynes advocated deficit spending during the contractionary phase of the business cycle.
+In recent years, politicians have used it even during the expansionary phase.
 President Bush's deficit spending in 2006 and 2007 increased the debt.
 It also helped create a boom that led to the 2007 financial crisis.
-President Trump is increasing the debt during stable economic growth.
+President Trump increased debt during stable economic growth.
 That will also lead to a boom-and-bust cycle.

 Keynesian Versus Classical Economic Theories

 The classical economic theory promotes laissez-faire policy.
 It says the free market allows the laws of supply and demand to self-regulate the business cycle.
 It argues that unfettered capitalism will create a productive market on its own.
 It will enable private entities to own the factors of production.
 These four factors are entrepreneurship, capital goods, natural resources, and labor.
 In this theory, business owners use the most efficient practices to maximize profit.